example42/example42.github.io/_posts/2018-03-19-wholistic_devops.md

 ### DevOps and HR

-Remeber the old times?
-Companies placed a job offering on their website, waiting for resumes to flow in, reviewing and pre-processing them and passing a few to the IT department lead for in detail review and conduting a job interview.
+Remember the old times?
+Companies placed a job offering on their website, waiting for resumes to flow in, reviewing and pre-processing them and passing a few to the IT department lead for in detail review and conducting a job interview.

 Now HR learned that IT is working as DevOps team.
 Due to a misunderstanding in wording and methods, they now start looking for DevOps engineers.
 But what should a DevOps engineer be capable of?
 Should it be more development skills or system engineering knowledge?

-In general an organization doing DevOps in IT has specific needs for specific specialized knowledge.
-Besides this - as the different IT sub departments now have to strongly communicate with each others a new skillset gained even more impartance: soft skills like communication and willingness to adopt.
+In general an organisation doing DevOps in IT has specific needs for specific specialised knowledge.
+Besides this - as the different IT sub departments now have to strongly communicate with each others a new skillset gained even more importance: soft skills like communication and willingness to adopt.

 Another item we saw in the past was IT department not allowing their team members to talk about the technical setup or their work.
 This has changed drastically as more and more companies lack sufficient staffing, leaving positions open for a very long time.